pabok01/booking-api-postman-automation/README.md

 3. View Results:
     -   Once the tests are complete, view the results in the Runner tab.
-    -   Detailed test results can be viewed for each request.
+    -   Detailed test results can be viewed for each request

 ## **Testing**